Reducing food waste during transportation: How can telematics help?

 Whether you deliver frozen fish to a restaurant or milk to the local store, the right tools will help ensure that your product is kept at the proper temperature.
 Before all else, consider using temperature sensors that provide data on your reefer thermal conditions.
 Depending on the need, you can use either wired temperature sensors or temperature-measuring devices supported by Bluetooth technology.

 To start gathering information from the temperature sensors located in your reefer, you’ll need a high-precision telemetry device that’s connected to the vehicle’s refrigeration unit.
-Later on, both dispatchers and fleet managers can remotely access unit data all on a single platform.
+Later on, both dispatchers and fleet managers can remotely access unit data all on a single fleet management software.